himanishprakash/NBA-Data-Scrapping/README.md

 ## Background

 The NBA's storied past is a mosaic of human achievement.
 From the hardwood floors that witnessed Wilt Chamberlain's 100-point game to the dazzling assists of Magic Johnson, each moment is a testament to the game's evolution.
-This project aims to offer a panoramic view of these milestones, bridging generations of fans with the legends of the game.
+This project aims to offer a panoramic view of these milestones, bridging generations of fans with the game's legends.

 ## Methodology